 July is the perfect time to travel across the world.
 In Europe it’s warm, and the humidity you’d find in January down under is clearing.
-Whether you’re planning on sunbathing for two weeks on a beach in Asia, or hiking mountains in North America, you’re bound to find the best destination for you to travel to in July.
+Whether you’re planning on sunbathing for two weeks on a beach in Asia, or hiking mountains in North America, you’re bound to find the best holiday destination for you to travel to in July.
 Read on to find out the ultimate places to spend your holidays in July!

 South Africa – The Crowded Planet